 Audits

-Each EdFOCUS audit is a thorough and objective description of the current status of a school operation in comparison to the intended status.
+Each EdFOCUS curriculum audit is a thorough and objective description of the current status of classroom instruction in comparison to the intended status.
 EdFOCUS identifies the discrepancy between the two, and this gap analysis provides a road-map for what needs to be addressed.
-These audits are planned with district staff to match the context of its particular circumstances.
-An audit could target the entire district, specific grade levels, or an individual building.
-The data collected include on-site interviews, observations, and review of key documents.
+Each audit is planned with district staff to examine its particular circumstances.
+An audit could focus on the entire district, specific grade levels, or an individual building.
+The data collected include on-site interviews, observations, and a review of key documents, including test scores.

 • THE CURRICULUM AUDIT